 Bedient serves on the board of directors of Alaska Air Group, Suncor Energy, Park Hotels and Resorts, and Oregon State University.
 She also serves on the advisory board for the Foster School of Business at the University of Washington.

 Jorge Cerda, Trustee

-Prior to joining Seattle Genetics in 2012, Cerda spent six years at GE Healthcare in several leadership roles.
+Prior to joining Seattle Genetics in 2012, Cerda spent ten years at GE Healthcare in several leadership roles.
 Most recently he was the vice president and general manager of international operations and led GE’s enterprise product portfolio into emerging international markets.

 Cerda has a Bachelor of Science degree from DeVry Institute of Technology.

-Kemper Freeman, Jr., Trustee
+Kemper Freeman, Jr., Honorary Trustee

 Kemper Freeman is chairman and CEO of Kemper Development Company, the owner/developer of Bellevue Square Shopping Center and the mixed-use projects Bellevue Place and Lincoln Square.
 He is past chairman of the International Council of Shopping Centers as well as past chairman of the association's government relations committee and has served as a trustee since 1987.
 Freeman serves as a board member of the Performing Arts Center Eastside (PACE).
 He has a long history of involvement in political and civic activities.
 Freeman is a former Washington state legislator and has served on the boards of numerous business and civic organizations.
 The Freeman family is one of the founders of Overlake Hospital.

 Ted Herb serves currently as President of general operations at GLY Construction Inc. He served previously in a variety of positions including Executive Vice President of Operations, Director of Marketing, and Chief Estimator.
 Ted has over 31 years of construction industry experience with a depth of technical knowledge and a multi sector focus including an extensive resume in healthcare construction.